Data Analytics Bootcamp

 2. Container Structure

-• Single-level containers hold several elements directly.
+• Single-level containers

 3. Adding Elements

-4. Orientation
+4. Orientation and Placement Logic

 5. Fitting Visualizations

-• Use Fit Entire View to ensure charts adapt to container size.
+• Fit Entire View → responsive charts

 Fit entire view Fixed width Distribute content